singularityware/singularityware.github.io/pages/docs/user-docs/action-run.md

  2. If the user has not defined a runscript and is importing a Docker container, the Docker `ENTRYPOINT` is used.
  3. If a user has not defined a runscript and adds `IncludeCmd: yes` to the bootstrap file, the `CMD` is used over the `ENTRYPOINT`
  4. If the user has not defined a runscript and the Docker container doesn't have an `ENTRYPOINT`, we look for `CMD`, even if the user hasn't asked for it.
- 5. If the user has not deifned a runscript, and there is no `ENTRYPOINT` or `CMD` (or we aren't importing Docker at all) then we default to `/bin/bash`
+ 5. If the user has not defined a runscript, and there is no `ENTRYPOINT` or `CMD` (or we aren't importing Docker at all) then we default to `/bin/bash`

 Here is how you would define the runscript section when you [build](/docs-build-container) an image: